Summary: When family is in danger, should the past remain forgotten?

 It didn’t look to him like Jimmy’s parents were very admiring.
 When they weren’t sobbing and holding each other up under the weight of their grief, the couple were glaring at Jimmy’s beloved.
 Hoo boy, that sort of friction didn’t bode well for the Cheatham wake.
 He’d seen grief-stricken family members quarrel and fuss before today after laying their loved ones in the grave.
 It was understandable, he supposed.
 When death steals away a piece of your heart, a body wants something, someone, to blame.
 Just thinking about the possibility of a ruckus had Joe dreading the idea of calling at Jimmy’s house after the service, but that was the way things were done.
 Joe figured if Jimmy’s ma and pa could bear to go on without their only child, Joe ought to be able to choke down dry cookies and make small talk for a little while to show the proper respect.

-The service felt like it went on forever yet somehow ended too soon when the preacher’s final prayers died away to an echo.
+The service felt like it went on forever yet somehow ended too soon when the preacher’s final prayers died away.
 One by one the mourners tossed a handful of dirt on the coffin, walking away from Jimmy Cheatham for the last time.

 The small crowd headed quietly toward the Cheatham house.
 Joe lingered near the grave, partly to get hold of his emotions and partly to help some of the older ladies navigate the uneven ground.
 Finally, Joe slowly made his way back to the main road.
 Head down and hands in his pockets, he almost didn’t see her standing at the gate, one gloved hand resting on the wrought iron.